IceBerge421/markdown-cv/index.md

 **PS Berge** & Madison Schmalzer.
 (Forthcoming May 2025).
 Un-Moving Play and the End of Time: TASBot, Arbitrary Code Execution, and Trans Possibilities in Triforce%. *Journal of Cinema and Media Studies.* (In press).

-David Kocik, **PS Berge**, Camille Butera, Celeste Oon, & Michael Senters.
-(Forthcoming March 2024).
-"Imagine a Place": Power and Intimacy in Fandoms on Discord.
-In Maria Alberto, Effie Sapuridis, and Leslie  Willard (Eds.) *Transformative Works and Cultures* 42 "Fandoms and Platforms."
-(In press).

 **PS Berge** & Madison Schmalzer.
 (Forthcoming).
 'I Took a Deep Breath and Came Out as GC': Excavating Gender Critical Information Literacy Practices and Anti-Trans Radicalization on Ovarit and Mumsnet. *Bulletin of Applied Transgender Studies*.
 In Kat Fuller and Quinnehtukqut McLamore (eds.) special issue on “Dynamics of Transphobic Content and Disinformation."
 (Article conditionally accepted for publication in forthcoming special issue).

 Maria Alberto, **PS Berge**, Brandon Blackburn, Adrianna Burton, & Hibby Thach.
 Stars & Wishes: A Collaborative Disaster Queer Autoethnography of Playing *Thirsty Sword Lesbians*.
 (Forthcoming 2024).
 In S. Hedge (Ed.) *Essays on Indie Tabletop Roleplaying Games*.
 McFarland Publishing.
 (Book chapter conditionally accepted for publication in forthcoming collection).